f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 python scripts\select_and_register_best_model.py
 ```

+I observed a __14% improvement__ in mean absolute error for the small training sample size when including competitor pricing and review scores, compared to the experiment where these features were not included.

 Note: Model registration is not the same as deployment, but it allows you to prepare the model for future deployment or serving.